privacy · proofs · compute

 Author

 Jason St George · ORCID · Google Scholar — is a writer and researcher working at the intersection of philosophy, money, cryptography, AI, and civilizational systems.
 His work explores how conditions of truth, agency, and value shift under accelerating technological and institutional change.
-He publishes Eschatology Report and is the author of Next-Gen Store of Value: Privacy, Proofs, Compute.
+He publishes Eschatology Report and is the author of Next Generation Stores of Value: Privacy, Proofs, Compute.

 Scope and posture